keenthemes/ktui/src/components/datepicker/docs/template-customization.md

-# KTDatepicker Template Customization
+# KTDatepicker Template Customization (2025 Revamp)

 ## Overview
-KTDatepicker offers a powerful template customization system, allowing users to override the appearance and structure of all major UI fragments.
-This system is inspired by the select component’s template merging logic for consistency and flexibility.
+KTDatepicker is now a fully modular, template-driven component.
+All UI fragments are customizable via config or `data-kt-datepicker-config` attributes.
+The system is inspired by the select component’s template merging logic for consistency and flexibility.

 ## 1. Template Keys
 The following template keys can be overridden via config: